Piano Tuition Made Easy: No More Charging “By the Week!”

 I’m giving several presentations at various conferences this summer entitled “Best Stress Free Business Practices for Your Studio.”
-[Note: I will also be giving this at NCKP 2013.
-I'd love to see you there!]
-There is so much to cover in this session that I thought it might be beneficial to publish a more detailed blog post on this particular issue so that I can just touch on it during the presentation and provide more details here.
+There is so much to cover in this session that I thought it might be beneficial to publish a more detailed blog post on piano tuition so that I can just touch on it during the presentation and provide more details here.

 Why Shouldn’t I Charge By the Week?

 There are several reasons why billing by the week is unhealthy for your piano studio.
 Here are just a few of these reasons why you should choose to change how you charge for your lessons:

 When you teach by the week, even if you bill “by the month,” you and your families tend to bill and pay based on the number of lessons you actually gave, which can vary greatly.
 Families are quick to deduct lessons that they have missed due to illness, soccer practice, and various other activities that crowd their schedules, making it difficult to maintain a good makeup lesson policy.
 Wouldn’t it be nicer to receive the same amount of money every month?
 This would make budgeting easier for both yourself and your piano families.